Adrian01987/RestLib/README.md

 app.Run();
 ```

-Run the app and open Swagger:
+Run the app and open the API reference at `/scalar`:

 ```bash
 dotnet run